 You have the seeds, so now what?
 Well, now it’s time to consider desert willow seed germination.
 Unfortunately, desert willow seeds will lose their viability quickly, perhaps even by the following spring.
 While you could store the seeds in a refrigerator over winter with the intention of direct sowing them into the ground after the last spring frost, your best chance of success is to plant the seeds while they’re freshest.
 So, with this in mind, right after harvest is when to plant desert willow seeds.

 Desert willow seed germination can be improved by soaking the seeds a few hours prior to sowing either in water or a mild solution of vinegar.
-Sow the seeds no deeper than ¼ inch deep in flats or nursery pots.
-Keep the soil relatively moist and, within 1-3 weeks, desert willow seed germination will take place.
+Sow the seeds no deeper than ¼ inch (6 mm.) deep in flats or nursery pots.
+Keep the soil relatively moist and within one to three weeks, desert willow seed germination will take place.